rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_3/Trees.md

 In a binary tree, each node has:

--   Pointer to parent (or NIL, or to itself, if root)
+-   Pointer to pSong by countryrent (or NIL, or to itself, if root)

 -   Pointer to left child (or NIL, or to itself, if there isn't one)